MichaelMCoates/Greenhouse/README.md

 ## Upcoming Features

 There is still work to be done on Greenhouse.
-The following is a list of future features that still need implementation:
+The following is a list of features that still need implementation:

 * User profile image upload
 * Campaign image upload